keithy/groan/README.md

 Commands are implemented expecting that they may be run with the METADATAONLY flag, in which case they populate variables and exit prior to doing anything:

-* `$command`
 * `$s_description`
 * `$s_usage`

-### Subcommand - environment
+### Exit option - environment

+* `-EXIT=env`

-The environment c_sub_cmd prints out the environment variables (or evaluates a given expression) in the context of where scripts will run, after applying the config file.
+prints out the environment variables (or evaluates a given expression) in the context of where scripts ran

-* `groan environment --eval "echo $PATH"`

 ### Subcommand - configure